13 Common Screening Interview Questions to Ask to Find Top Talent

 While change can be hard for everyone, it’s harder for some people than for others, and those who have difficulty adapting when the situation calls for it may not be the best choice to move forward in the hiring process.

-- Record your pre-screening questions
+- Record your screening questions

 - Accept candidate responses